decorator-factory/lanim/mkdocs/docs/tutorial/hello/index.md

 `Pair` is also an ordinary immutable value, like `Latex` and `Rect`.

-## 7. Make the last frame persist for a while:
+## 7. Make the last frame persist for a while

+You can put one animation after another by adding them:

 ```py hl_lines="1 15"
 from lanim.core import const_a